 Date: 15 May 2018

-Trump, Iran and more petrodollars for Russia
+Trump, Iran and More Petrodollars for Russia

-All texts (except images) published by the Warsaw Institute Foundation may be disseminated on condition that their origin is credited.
+All texts published by the Warsaw Institute Foundation may be disseminated on the condition that their origin is credited.
 Images may not be used without permission.